howardbaek/insidethetv/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Undergraduate at the University of Washington who works on data analytics projects using R. Email me at howardhowiebaek@gmail.com
+bio: Statistics Major at the University of Washington who works on data analytics projects using R. Email me at howardhowiebaek@gmail.com
 education:
   courses:
-  - course: BS
+  - course: BS in Statistics
     institution: University of Washington
-    year: Present
+    year: 2021
 email: ""
 interests:
 - Tidyverse